-Diane is a 59 year old recent retiree from Toronto, Canada, who’s on a fixed income with her husband (though she will be traveling alone).
+Diane is a 59 year old recent retiree from Toronto who’s on a fixed income with her husband (though she will be traveling alone).
 Always wanting to go to Australia and New Zealand, she has finally decided it’s time to make it happen.
 While Diane has some savings, she doesn’t want to tap into too much of it because of her fixed income.

 Right now, we are focused on switching her banks to ensure she pays no fees when she goes overseas as well as getting her signed up for a points-earning travel credit card.

 Jeremy has always wanted to travel but ends up spending his travel funds on other things.
 He has recently realized that there are no tomorrows and decided to make his trip happen.
 He’s planning a long-term trip and needs to save up enough money to make it happen, though he will work on the road to extend his trip.

 Our goal then is to increase his income by looking at renting his place on Airbnb, becoming a driver with Lyft, and using other sharing economy websites to find extra income.

 Sander and Jolien

-These two are a couple from eastern Holland who are quitting their jobs next year to travel the world, with no definite plans to come home.
-Money isn’t a terrible issue at the moment as they plan to work into early next year, and already have over 5,000 Euros saved up and are on track to save over 20,000 Euros for their trip.
+These two are a couple from the Netherlands who are quitting their jobs next year to travel the world, with no definite plans to come home.
+Money isn’t a terrible issue at the moment as they plan to work into early next year, and already have over 5,000 Euros saved up and are on track to save over 20,000 EUR for their trip.

 Since they are from Europe, they can’t benefit from any cool travel hacking techniques so we’re going to focus on keeping flight costs low and come up with a budget for their trip.

 Over the next couple of months, I’ll be sharing more about the progress of our participants – the successes, the failures, and the lessons learned.
 I’m incredibly excited about this project in hopes of inspiring others of all walks of life to take the leap and travel more!